cmrschwarz/scr/README.md

         lx=<xpath>          xpath for label matching
         lr=<regex>          regex for label matching
         lf=<format string>  label format string
-        lic=<bool>          match for the label within the content match instead of the hole document las=<bool>          allow slashes in labels
+        ljs=<js string>      javascript to execute on the page, format args are available as js variables (selenium only) lic=<bool>          match for the label within the content match instead of the hole document las=<bool>          allow slashes in labels
         lmm=<bool>          allow multiple label matches in one document instead of picking the first (for all content matches)